jolim24601/polylit/README.md

 Polylit is a web application inspired by Medium built using Ruby on Rails and React.js.
 Polylit allows authors to:

-- [ ] Create an account
-- [ ] Log in / Log out
+- [ ] Sign up/Log in by email, twitter, or FB
-- [ ] Create, read, edit, and delete stories
+- [ ] Create, read, edit, and delete Stories
+- [ ] Write their stories using a sophisticated WYSIWYG rich text editor (TBD)
-- [ ] Create, read, edit, and delete responses
+- [ ] Create, view, edit, and delete Publications
-- [ ] Organize stories within Publications
+- [ ] Organize stories into Publications
+- [ ] Follow other authors and publications
 - [ ] Tag stories with multiple tags and search stories by tag
 - [ ] Bookmark and favorite stories
-- [ ] Follow other authors and publications
+- [ ] Create, read, edit, and delete Responses
-- [ ] Write their stories using a sophisticated WYSIWYG rich text editor (TBD)
 - [ ] Embed content directly into their stories (Embedly)

 ## Design Docs
-* [View Wireframes][view]
 * [DB schema][schema]
+* [Views][views]

-[view]: ./docs/views.md
+[views]: ./docs/views.md
 [schema]: ./docs/schema.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Story Model and JSON API (1 day)
+### Phase 1: Author Authentication, Story Model and JSON API (1 day)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
+In Phase 1, I will begin by implementing author signup and authentication (using BCrypt).
 There will be a basic landing page after signup with the container for the application's root React component.
 Before building out the front end, I will begin by setting up a full JSON API for Stories.